Online Safety Policy

 - Sign and follow the staff code of conduct

 - Notify the DSL/OSC if policy does not reflect practice in your school and follow escalation procedures if concerns are not promptly acted upon

 - Identify opportunities to thread online safety through all school activities, both outside the classroom and within the curriculum, supporting curriculum/stage/subject leads, and making the most of unexpected learning opportunities as they arise (which have a unique value for pupils)

-- Whenever overseeing the use of technology (devices, the internet, new technology such as augmented reality, etc) in school or setting as homework tasks, encourage sensible use, monitor what pupils are doing and consider potential dangers and the age appropriateness of websites (ask your DSL/OSC what appropriate filtering and monitoring policies are in place)
+- Whenever overseeing the use of technology (devices, the internet, remote learning, new technology such as augmented reality, etc) in school or setting as homework tasks, encourage sensible use, monitor what pupils are doing and consider potential dangers and the age appropriateness of websites (ask your DSL/OSC what appropriate filtering and monitoring policies are in place)

-- To carefully supervise and guide pupils when engaged in learning activities involving online technology (including, extra-curricular and extended school activities if relevant), supporting them with search skills, critical thinking (e.g. fake news), age appropriate materials and signposting, and legal issues such as copyright and data law
+- To carefully supervise and guide pupils when engaged in learning activities involving online technology (including, remote learning, extra-curricular and extended school activities if relevant), supporting them with search skills, critical thinking (e.g. fake news), age appropriate materials and signposting, and legal issues such as copyright and data law

 - Notify the DSL/OSC of new trends and issues before they become a problem